dymodi/dymodi.github.io/Research/Literature-Reviews/Beacon-Localization-Related-Works.md

 ### Ref

-[1] Martin, P., Ho, B. J., Grupen, N., Muñoz, S., & Srivastava, M. (2014, November). **An iBeacon primer for indoor localization: demo abstract**.
-In Proceedings of the 1st ACM Conference on Embedded Systems for Energy-Efficient Buildings (pp. 190-191).
+Note: paper with bold title are recommended for reading.

+#### MobiCom

+[13] Krishna Chintalapudi.
+2010. **Indoor Localization Without the Pain**.
+In *ACM MobiCom*, 173–184.

+[14] Anshul Rai.
+2012. **Zee : Zero-Effort Crowdsourcing for Indoor Localization Categories and Subject Descriptors**.
+In *ACM MobiCom*, 293–304.

+[11] Li, L., 2014, **Experiencing and handling the diversity in data density and environmental locality in an indoor positioning service**.
+In *ACM MobiCom* 59-470

+#### MobiSys

+[15] He Wang, S Sen, and Ahmed Elgohary.
+2012. **No need to war-drive: Unsupervised indoor localization**. *ACM MobiSys*, 197–210.

+[16] Kaikai Liu, Xinxin Liu, and Xiaolin Li.
+2013. **Guoguo: Enabling Fine-grained Indoor Localization via Smartphone**. *ACM MobiSys*, 235.

+[4] Huang, Q. 2016,. **Poster: Simplified In-door WiFi-Beacon Navigation System Without Exact Location**.
+In *ACM MobiSys* 33-33

+#### Large Scale Indoor Localization System

+[11] Li, L., 2014, **Experiencing and handling the diversity in data density and environmental locality in an indoor positioning service**.
+In *ACM MobiCom* 59-470

+[12] Youssef, M. (2015, November). **Towards truly ubiquitous indoor localization on a worldwide scale**.
+In Proceedings of the 23rd SIGSPATIAL International Conference on Advances in Geographic Information Systems (p.
+12).
 ACM.

+#### Others

 [2] Golestanian, M., & Poellabauer, C. (2016, July). **Indoor localization using multi-range beaconing: poster**.
 In Proceedings of the 17th ACM International Symposium on Mobile Ad Hoc Networking and Computing (pp. 397-398).
 ACM.

-[3] Mazan, F., & Kovarova, A. (2016, June). **Optimizing Artificial Neural Network for Beacon Based Indoor Localization**.
-In Proceedings of the 17th International Conference on Computer Systems and Technologies (ICCST) 2016 (pp. 261-268).
-ACM.

-[4] Huang, Q., Yagi, Y., Takahashi, J., & Tobe, Y. (2016, June). **Poster: Simplified In-door WiFi-Beacon Navigation System Without Exact Location**.
-In Proceedings of the 14th Annual International Conference on Mobile Systems, Applications, and Services Companion (pp. 33-33).
-ACM.

-[5] Filípek, P., & Kovarova, A. (2016, June). **Indoor Localization Based on Beacons and Calculated by Particle Filter**.
-In Proceedings of the 17th International Conference on Computer Systems and Technologies (ICCST) 2016 (pp. 269-276).
-ACM.

 [6] Chang, C. M., Li, S. C., & Huang, Y. (2016, December). **Building Bluetooth Beacon-based Network for Spatial-Temporal Data Collection**.
 In Proceedings of the 2016 International Conference on Communication and Information Systems (ICCIS) (pp. 91-95).
 ACM.

 [7] Subedi, S., Kwon, G. R., Shin, S., Hwang, S. S., & Pyun, J. Y. (2016, July). **Beacon based indoor positioning system using weighted centroid localization approach**.
 In Ubiquitous and Future Networks (ICUFN), 2016 Eighth Internat

-**[8]** Faragher, R., & Harle, R. (2015). **Location fingerprinting with bluetooth low energy beacons**.
+[8] Faragher, R., & Harle, R. (2015). **Location fingerprinting with bluetooth low energy beacons**.
 IEEE journal on Selected Areas in Communications, 33(11), 2418-2428.

 [9] Miller, L. E. (2006). **Indoor navigation for first responders: a feasibility study**.
 National Institute of Standards and Technology, Wireless Communication Technologies Group.

 [10] Zafari, F., Papapanagiotou, I., Devetsikiotis, M., & Hacker, T. (2017). **An iBeacon based Proximity and Indoor Localization System**. arXiv preprint arXiv:1703.07876.

-**Large Scale Indoor Localization System**

-[11] Li, L., Shen, G., Zhao, C., Moscibroda, T., Lin, J. H., & Zhao, F. (2014, September). **Experiencing and handling the diversity in data density and environmental locality in an indoor positioning service**.
-In Proceedings of the 20th annual international conference on Mobile computing and networking (pp. 459-470).
+#### Complementary

+[1] Martin, P., Ho, B. J., Grupen, N., Muñoz, S., & Srivastava, M. (2014, November).
+An iBeacon primer for indoor localization: demo abstract.
+In Proceedings of the 1st ACM Conference on Embedded Systems for Energy-Efficient Buildings (pp. 190-191).
 ACM.

-[12] Youssef, M. (2015, November). **Towards truly ubiquitous indoor localization on a worldwide scale**.
-In Proceedings of the 23rd SIGSPATIAL International Conference on Advances in Geographic Information Systems (p.
-12).
+[3] Mazan, F., & Kovarova, A. (2016, June).
+Optimizing Artificial Neural Network for Beacon Based Indoor Localization.
+In Proceedings of the 17th International Conference on Computer Systems and Technologies (ICCST) 2016 (pp. 261-268).
+ACM.

+[5] Filípek, P., & Kovarova, A. (2016, June).
+Indoor Localization Based on Beacons and Calculated by Particle Filter.
+In Proceedings of the 17th International Conference on Computer Systems and Technologies (ICCST) 2016 (pp. 269-276).
 ACM.